Purple Line (CTA): CTA era

 By the end of 1976, the Evanston Express ran nonstop between Howard and Merchandise Mart, no longer stopping at Morse, Loyola, Wilson or Chicago/Franklin.
-The CTA cited complaints about delays in service due to the extra stops as justification for their removal.
+The CTA cited complaints about service delays due to the extra stops as justification for the changes.

 However, on January 20, 1989, express trains once more began making additional stops outside the Loop, at the Belmont and Fullerton stations, in order to relieve overcrowding on the rapidly growing Ravenswood branch (now the Brown Line).
 By the end of the 1990s, trains would make all stops between Belmont and the Loop.

 The express surcharge was eventually dropped in 1997 as an incentive for customers to use the new TransitCard system.

 The overnight "owl service" was eliminated during a service purge by the CTA on April 26, 1998.
 However, the hours of express operation were expanded on December 16, 2001, for a 180-day trial period.
 Trains departed Linden for downtown one hour earlier in the morning rush and one hour later in the evening rush.
 The expanded hours were later made permanent and in 2004 afternoon rush service was also revised to begin 25 minutes earlier.

 In 2005, the CTA embarked on a project to replace six deteriorating viaducts on the Evanston branch of the Purple Line.
-The poor condition of the century-old viaducts forced the implementation of permanent slow zones and were a point of contention for many Evanston politicians.
-They claimed CTA had secured funds and promised to begin replacing the viaducts starting in 1999, but had diverted the funds to other projects.
-The CTA responded that it only provided projected uses and had not committed the money to any specific purpose.
-The Main Street viaduct was completely replaced over the weekend of November 12–13, 2005, requiring the temporary shutdown of the Purple Line.
-Construction was completed by the Monday morning rush hour.
-The Church Street viaduct was replaced next; preliminary work at that location began in July 2006 and the new viaduct was installed in late October 2006 during another weekend closure of the Purple Line.
+The poor condition of the century-old viaducts forced the implementation of permanent slow zones and had been a growing source of contention for many Evanston politicians.
+Earlier, in 2003, they claimed CTA had secured funds and promised to begin replacing the viaducts starting in 1999, but had instead diverted the funds to other projects.
+The CTA responded then that it had provided only cost projections and had not committed the money to any specific purpose.
+Construction work on the Main Street viaduct began in mid-August, 2005.
+The viaduct itself was completely replaced over the weekend of November 12–13, requiring the temporary shutdown of the Purple Line.
+Construction was completed by the Monday-morning rush hour.
+The Church Street viaduct (adjacent to the Davis station) was replaced next; preliminary work at that location began in July 2006 and the new viaduct was installed in late October 2006 during another weekend closure of the Purple Line.

-The Purple Line's Howard terminal underwent a major renovation from 2006 until 2009, during that time it was completely rebuilt and made ADA-accessible.
+The Purple Line's Howard terminal underwent a major renovation from 2006 until 2009, during which it was completely rebuilt and made ADA-accessible.
 Major work on the station progressed throughout 2007, causing temporary platform boarding changes, typically on the weekends.

 The Purple Line Express has often been targeted for elimination during service purges due to its "auxiliary" nature compared to other CTA rail lines, the rationalization being that there are readily available, albeit slower, alternatives along its entire route.
-One of the first moves at halting express service came in 1973 while one of the most recent was in 2005, when threatened service cuts included the Purple Line Express.
+One of the first moves at halting express service came in 1973 while one of the more recent was in 2005, when threatened service cuts included the Purple Line Express.